OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       resolve for n seconds before failing.
 Not supported by OpenVPN 3.

+--script-security LEVEL
+                      This option is ignored, as OpenVPN 3 itself does not execute any external scripts.

 --sndbuf SIZE         Set the TCP/UDP send buffer size.
 Not supported in
                       OpenVPN 3.

 --socket-flags FLAGS
                       Applies flags to the transport socket.
 Not supported in OpenVPN 3.

+--up                  Run a script after the tunnel has been established.
+                      Running scripts via OpenVPN 3 is not supported, and using this option will display a warning.
+See the NOTES section below for details.

 --user USER           Run OpenVPN with USER user credentials.
 Not needed
                       with OpenVPN 3 which uses a different privilege